nikhil-mallik/uiKitDemo/README.md

 6. **Image Management**
    - **Add Images**: Users can add images to a scrollable view, which can be displayed either in a list or grid layout.
    - **Full-Screen View**: Users can view images in full-screen mode with gestures like swipe, double-tap, and pinch to zoom.

+7. **Counter Functionality**
+   - **Increment and Decrement:** Users can increment or decrement a counter value using buttons.
+   - **Data Binding:** The counter value is dynamically updated in the UI using KVO.Navigation

 ## Technical Details